Sundae-Shop-Consulting/npsp-workflows-to-flows/README.md

 # npsp-workflows-to-flows

-Add a brief description of this project here, in Markdown format.
-It will be shown on the main page of the project's GitHub repository.
+This is a small project to replace workflow rules packaged as part of the Nonprofit Success Pack with flows.
+These still need to be tested before being considered production ready.
+If you're interested in helping with that effort, please contact laura@sundaeshopconsulting.com.

 ## Development

+This project was developed using CumulusCI.
 To work on this project in a scratch org:

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
 2. Run `cci flow run dev_org --org dev` to deploy this project.